GoBoat Paddington: Everything you need to know

 GoBoat has a few rules that they’ll share before you head out.

-There’s an alcohol policy whereby the captain must not consume.
+The first key alcohol policy: the captain must not consume.

 Alcohol is no longer allowed on the Paddington GoBoat service.
 For crew members in other London locations, GoBoat outlines a limited volume of wine or beer on board (sorry, Gin Lovers and Whiskey Enthusiasts, but spirits are not allowed.)